bcnmy/bundler/README.md

 ### NOTES for DEVOPS
-When adding a new chain integration make sure to add the new charin id to all relevant config deployment files, in the `supportedNetworks` e.g. `config/staging.json` or the bunlder will not start that network even thouh is supported.
+When adding a new chain integration make sure to add the new chain id to all relevant config deployment files, in the `supportedNetworks` e.g. `config/staging.json` or the bunlder will not start that network even thouh is supported.